 Why eating Pineapple during pregnancy is not safe?
 Reasons and Myths.
 If you are pregnant, you must be keeping an open eye on what to eat and what’s not.
 Thanks to the loved ones around, who ensure to guide you right with their experiences and acquired knowledge.

-While the knowledge shared about experiences are proved to be helpful, there are certain myths which also prevails.
+While the knowledge shared about experiences are proved to be helpful, there are certain myths that also prevails.
 The myths regarding eating a whole pineapple can take you in labour, or a bunch of grapes can cause miscarriage are prevalent.
 But before you start believing all the advice, here are the few facts which you should know.

 Must Read –

 - 8- Best Fertility Foods When Trying to Get Pregnant

 - Is It Safe to Eat Grapes During Pregnancy?
 Benefits and Side Effects.

 Is Pineapple During Pregnancy Safe?

 Enriched with nutrients, Pineapple is a healthy choice even during pregnancy.
 Although, it is associated with the myth of miscarriage and early labour due to the presence of enzyme bromelain in it.
 But there are no scientific evidence or clinical researches which prove it.

 However, eating an excess of Pineapple can cause some side effects, which is equally valid for other foods as well.
 Our body needs each nutrient for a specific amount.
 Beyond this, the body is not able to absorb the nutrient, and the undigested nutrient may cause potential harm to our collection.